-"Further, America must remain the preeminent power in the world.
+"America must remain the preeminent power in the world.
 Today, we face complex challenges from North Korea, Russia, China, and ISIL and other extremists.
 Now is not the time for retreat; now is the time to double down on diplomacy and development.
-The bill provides vital security, economic, development, health, and humanitarian assistance that makes all Americans safer at home," Graham continued.
+The bill provides vital security, economic, development, health, and humanitarian assistance that makes all Americans safer at home," said U.S. Senator Lindsey Graham (R-S.C.), chairman of the Senate State and Foreign Operations Appropriations Subcommittee.